Wordsworth Trust

 The Wordsworth Trust is an independent charity in the United Kingdom.
 It celebrates the life of the poet William Wordsworth, and looks after Dove Cottage in the Lake District village of Grasmere where Wordsworth and his sister Dorothy Wordsworth lived between 1799 and 1808.
 It also looks after the majority of the surrounding properties in the conservation area of Town End, and a collection of manuscripts, books and fine art relating to Wordsworth and other writers and artists of the Romantic period.
 In 2020 it introduced the brand name Wordsworth Grasmere.

 The Wordsworth Trust's charitable purposes comprise preserving Dove Cottage and its environs, and advancing the public knowledge and enjoyment of the works of Wordsworth and the Romantic period.

 The Wordsworth Trust is a member of the Cumbria Museum Consortium, along with Lakeland Arts and the Tullie House Museum and Art Gallery Trust.
 In 2012-2015 and 2015-2018 this consortium was one of the 21 museums or consortia (16 in the earlier period) to be funded by Arts Council England as "Major Partner Museums".

-The Trust's first director was Dr Robert Woof CBE.
+The Wordsworth Trust's first director was Dr Robert Woof CBE.
 Its current director is Michael McGregor.
-Its chairman is Professor Sir Drummond Bone.
+Its chairman is Professor Sir Jonathan Bate.
 Its president is Chris Smith.